COVID-19 Vaccination Information

 - In providing information to locate a vaccine source, Baylor University is not acting as your health care provider.

-- For additional information about the COVID-19 vaccine, including frequently asked questions, please visit The Centers for Disease Control and Prevention (CDC) website.
+- For more information about the COVID-19 vaccine, including frequently asked questions, visit The Centers for Disease Control and Prevention (CDC) website.

 Note: Please continue to wear a facemask and maintain your distance on the Baylor campus, especially indoors.